TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 ### Scheduler

 The scheduler is currently the only single point of failure in the system.
 We currently only support one scheduler at a time.
-The scheduler service is responsible for scheduling tasks in the Native Link system.
+The scheduler service is responsible for scheduling tasks in the NativeLink system.
 It is configured in the docker-compose.yml file under the nativelink_scheduler service.

 ```yml
   nativelink_scheduler: